-Painting quilts is a fascinating technique that can add softness, dimension and dynamism to your projects.
+Painting quilts is a fascinating technique that can add softness, dimension, and dynamism to your projects.
 Techniques like shading and blending can turn ordinary appliqué into a three-dimensional quilted work of art!

 It’s possible to paint a quilt either before or after you’ve quilted it, although touching a paintbrush to a finished quilt can be nerve-wracking.
 For this reason, it’s recommended to practice painting on muslin fabric before you take your skills to an actual project.
-The fabric paints you choose, from soft hues to shiny metallics or paint markers, will play a huge role in how your painted quilt looks as a finished project.
+The fabric paints you choose, from soft hues to shiny metallics or paint markers, will play a huge role in how your painted quilt looks like a finished project.

 If you’re ready to take a paintbrush to your next quilting project, check out these inspiring examples from the quilting community.

 Painting Pictorial Quilts taught by Craftsy instructor Annette Kennedy covers all aspects of painting quilts, from gathering the right supplies to adding depth and dimension to images.
 Annette uses photographs and fused quilts as inspiration while teaching how to paint a three-dimensional canyon and Calla Lily.
 The photographs pictured show her quilt before and after painting the flowers.